All biosecurity requirements must be met before Imported Food Inspection Scheme requirements apply.

 - Scomberesocidae (for example, king gars and saury)

-Fish products containing more than 300 g/kg (30%) of all or any of the fish named above are also classified as risk food.
+Fish products that contain more than 300 g per kg of all or any of the fish in the families listed are also risk foods.

 - raw (fresh, chilled or frozen)